-The major fall semester presentation of the University Choir is the Feast of Lights which has a Christian religious orientation.
-Members of University Choir and orchestra and band members assigned to participate in the Feast of Lights who feel that participation in the Feast of Lights will be unacceptable to them for religious reasons, may contact the director of the School of Music to arrange for an alternative ensemble assignment during this time.
-THIS REQUEST MUST BE MADE NO LATER THAN THE END OF THE FOURTH WEEK OF CLASSES.
+The major fall semester presentation of the University Choir and Chapel Singers is the Feast of Lights, which has a Christian religious orientation and includes participation from many large ensembles and chamber groups.
+Members of all ensembles assigned to participate in the Feast of Lights who feel that participation in the Feast of Lights will be unacceptable to them for religious reasons may contact the Director of the Conservatory of Music to arrange for an alternative ensemble assignment during this time.
+This request must be made no later than the end of the second week of classes.